learn-co-curriculum/dsc-matrix-factorization-als/README.md

 # Matrix Factorization with Alternating Least Squares

 ## Introduction

 In this lesson, we will look at another matrix factorization technique called Alternating Least Squares (ALS).
 This method can prove to be much more effective and robust than the SVD we saw earlier.
 ALS allows you to set regularization measures and minimize a loss function while optimizing the model parameter `k`.
-We will briefly look at the math behind this approach in this lesson, before putting it into practice next with spark.
+We will look at the math behind this approach in this lesson.

 ## Objectives